The below short story originally appeared in American Crime Magazine in 2002:

 When I first addressed him as "Admiral Gray," he responded "I'm retired.
 Call me Gordon."

-Gray picked a box up from the floor and slid it across the table towards me.
+Gray picked a cardboard box up from the floor and slid it across the table towards me.
 I opened it and saw that it contained records, files and photographs.
 The box, one of two dozen I would eventually receive, contained Blue Moray’s declassified official Command History during the years that Gray commanded the team.
 The box also contained various other declassified documents and reports.
-Gray said he cleared the records with the Navy and they could now be released to me.
+Gray said he cleared the release of the records to me.

 I looked over a batch of photos that I pulled out of the box, some of which were marked "Mexico, 1965″ and showed Gray as a younger, leaner, dark-haired and ruggedly handsome man.

 I knew the public legend, but I asked Gray to begin our talks by providing a brief overview of his life and career before we concentrated on a specific time or incident in his life to cover in this initial session.